saeedmoazami/OpenAI-gym-baselines-quick-start-guide-for-reinforcement-learning-RL-algorithm-development/README.md

 <h2><strong>Setup on a remote machine :</strong></h2>
 </li>
 </ul>

 <p>This section is based on lamar university&rsquo;s cluster computer but general instructions can be used in other settings too.</p>
 <p>You need to arrange with the computer science department in order to access the cluster computer</p>
 <p>Once you loged in:</p>
 <p><img src="https://github.com/saeedmoazami/OpenAI-gym-baselines-quick-start-guide-for-reinforcement-learning-RL-algorithm-development/blob/master/power%20shell.png" alt="" /></p>

 ``` Shell
 $ module load anaconda3/3.7
 ```
-<p>Please note that you need to type module add ana.. then use Tab to auto complete the rest</p>
+<p>Please note that you need to type module add ana.. then use Tab key to auto complete the rest</p>
 ``` Shell
 $ conda create -n &lt;NewEnv&gt;
 ```